 Music, Arts and Play

-Bedside activities range from songwriting and sound effects, to rhythmic drumming and ukulele lessons, and the team also runs sessions for groups and families.
+Musical activities range from songwriting and sound effects, to rhythmic drumming and ukulele lessons, and the team also runs sessions for groups and families.
 Music Therapy is particularly impactful for children who are non-verbal and pre-verbal, and for those who are struggling emotionally with a long stay in hospital.

-If you're interested in finding out more about how we fund sensory play and are interested in supporting this service, please see our Play 4 All Business Challenge.
+If you're interested in finding out more about how we fund sensory play and are interested in supporting this special service, please see our Play 4 All Business Challenge.

 “The physio, arts, play and neurorehabilitation teams have all been absolutely incredible and feel like our family here.
 Seb has made massive progress, and Marius has played a huge role in that.”